vsrinivas/fuchsia/development/hardware/pixelbook.md

 4. Press Enter to confirm your choice to enter Developer Mode.
 5. Wait for the device to re-configure itself, which will take several minutes.
 Initially it may not appear to be doing anything.
 Let the device sit for a minute or two.
-You will heard two loud &lt;BEEP&gt;s early in the process.
+You will hear two loud &lt;BEEP&gt;s early in the process.
 The process is complete when you hear two more loud &lt;BEEP&gt;s.
 6. The device should reboot itself when the Developer Mode transition is complete.
 You can now jump to Step #2 in the "Boot from USB" section.